nawarhalabi/rippletagger/README.md

 ## Why should you use RippleTagger?

+- It supports 40 (!) languages out of the box.
 - It's fast.
 - It has good accuracy.

-- It supports 40 (!) languages out of the box.
+- It has no dependences and is pure python.

 ## Installation